NotSomething0/Valkyrie/README.md

 # Valkyrie Anti-cheat
-A free as in free beer open source [FiveM]('https://fivem.net') Anti-cheat.
-Using the most modern technologies currently available on FiveM.
-Valkyrie aims to be your one-stop solution to preventing modders from wreaking havoc on your server.
-Take peace and mind with peer reviewed code and runtime reloadable modules that keeps you in control!
+An open source [FiveM]('https://fivem.net') Anti-cheat.
+Using the most modern technologies currently available on FiveM, Valkyrie aims to be your solution to preventing modders from wreaking havoc on your server.
+No sketchy obfuscated files and runtime reloadable modules that keep you in control.

+## Disclaimer
+No Anti-cheat is a silver bullet, especially not the paid versions, notice how mpst claim 99% protection against cheaters 😕.
+You as the server owner/developer should be taking an active role in preventing the exploitation of resources on your server because nothing is a substitute for good programming practices.

 ## Installation
 Note: Before installation, ensure that your [server-data](https://github.com/citizenfx/cfx-server-data) resources are up-to-date.
 Valkyrie uses the registerMessageHook export provided by the default chat resource for message filtering, which is not available in older versions of the chat resource.